tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/Week1/Task1/README.md

 -Use narrower (weaker) cells where speed is less critical, saving power and area.
 -Use wider (stronger) cells sparingly on timing-critical paths, where reducing delay is more important than saving power.

 <br></br>

+#### Hierarchical Synthesis ####

+In hierarchical synthesis, each module is synthesized separately, preserving hierarchy.
+This makes large designs more manageable, supports module reuse, and speeds up incremental changes, but it may leave some global optimizations untapped.

+#### Flat synthesis ####

+Flat synthesis, by contrast, collapses the design into a single level before optimization.
+This enables maximum global optimization and potentially better QoR (timing, area, power), but it comes at the cost of longer runtimes, larger memory usage, and loss of clear module boundaries for debug.

+Designers often use a hybrid strategy—synthesizing critical blocks flat while keeping others hierarchical.
+<br></br>
 <img width="960" height="540" alt="Week1day2pic10" src="https://github.com/user-attachments/assets/fb6541ea-3405-4e71-91bf-75aeaea174c2" />